bitovi/sequelize-create-with-associations/README.md

 );
 ```

-And even when creating in bulk
+And even when creating in bulk:

 ```js
 await User.bulkCreate([